 1. You Are Busy Creating Lots of Low Quality Links to Your Site

-Examples of low-quality links are links from low-quality web directories, low-quality article directories, low-quality guest posts, or spam comments.
+Low-quality links are links from low-quality web directories, low-quality article directories, low-quality guest posts, or spam comments.
 A complete list of link schemes that are counted as unnatural by Google can be found here.

 How To Identify Low-Quality Links?